IvannaZimina/FFE-2021-1-Online_Project/README.md

 HTML, CSS, Pixel perfect.

 ## Description
-There was practiced coding in HTML and using different styles and Pixel perfect plugin in browser to match the original design.
-There was made an adaptive layout.
+Coding in HTML and using custom styles and Pixel perfect plugin in browser to match the original design was practiced.
+The adaptive layout was maden.

 ## Environment
 Clone project to your machine.
 Use LiveServer plugin in VS code to run web-app.